-Improving Safety: There is the opportunity to reduce the number and severity of accidents on the A96 Trunk Road on those sections where the PIA and/or KSI accident rates are high when compared to the national average for equivalent urban or rural trunk A-roads.
-Improving safety for road users would contribute to meeting the targets set out in Scotland's Road Safety Framework to 2030 to achieve the 50% reduction in people killed or seriously injured (60% reduction for children).
+Improving Safety: There is an opportunity to reduce the number and severity of accidents on the A96 Trunk Road.
+There are a number of sections of the road where the KSI accident rates are high when compared to the national average for equivalent urban or rural trunk A-roads, including those which pass through the settlements considered as part of this package.
+Improving safety for roads users would contribute to meeting the targets set out in Scotland's Road Safety Framework to 2030 to achieve the 50% reduction in people killed or seriously injured (60% reduction for children).
+Reducing the level of car-based kilometres travelled would also contribute to a reduction in accident numbers.

 Health and Environment Impacts of Travel: Reducing the use of car travel throughout the transport appraisal study area, particularly for short trips that could be undertaken by active modes, would help reduce the transport contribution to GHG emissions, an important requirement of the Scottish Government's net zero target.
+Fewer vehicle kilometres travelled would also improve the local air quality, with associated health benefits in communities along the A96.